Jeeva-Cogn/Shift-Roster-Bot/README.md

 ### **`LICENSE`**

 ```
-MIT License

-Copyright (c) 2025 Your Name

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
+This is free and unencumbered software released into the public domain.

-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+Anyone is free to copy, modify, publish, use, compile, sell, or
+distribute this software, either in source code form or as a compiled
+binary, for any purpose, commercial or non-commercial, and by any
+means.

+In jurisdictions that recognize copyright laws, the author or authors
+of this software dedicate any and all copyright interest in the
+software to the public domain.
+We make this dedication for the benefit
-copies of the Software, and to permit persons to whom the Software is
+of the public at large and to the detriment of our heirs and
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.
+successors.
+We intend this dedication to be an overt act of
+relinquishment in perpetuity of all present and future rights to this
+software under copyright law.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
-IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
+MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR
-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE,
-OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR
-SOFTWARE.
+OTHER DEALINGS IN THE SOFTWARE.

+For more information, please refer to <https://unlicense.org>
 ```

-You now have all the files and content needed for your **ShiftBot** project.
-Just create the files and folders as instructed, copy and paste the code, and open `index.html` in your web browser.
-The application will be fully functional.
+## 🌍 Public Domain

+**NPE ShiftBot is released into the public domain.** This means:

+- ✅ **Free to use** for any purpose (commercial or non-commercial)
+- ✅ **Free to modify** and customize for your needs
+- ✅ **Free to distribute** and share with others
+- ✅ **No attribution required** (though appreciated)
+- ✅ **No licensing restrictions** or obligations

+You can fork, clone, modify, and deploy this application anywhere without any restrictions.
+Use it as the foundation for your own roster management systems!